B-Mcghee/Manifold-FE/README.md

 ### *Run your unit tests*
 ```
-npm run test and npm run debug are how to run the testing framework.
+npm run test and npm run debug
+```
+to run the testing framework.
 You will need Node version 8.4+ in order to run the  debugger.
 If wanting to create more test, the setup file has to be in unit folder as well as the files need to have an extension of .spec.js/.js in order to be initiated.
-```

 ### *Lints and fixes files*